 In a recent interview with renown psychiatrist Dr. Edward M. Hallowell, he described how many entrepreneurs have some form of short attention deficits.
 At first hearing this comment many people would find this alarming.
 However, Dr. Hallowell made it clear that this was not entirely a bad thing as it allowed these creative and innovated individuals to quickly move from one task to another.

 But what happens when there is too much distraction going on, and it become difficult to focus on specific tasks and issues?
 I am referring to the type of issues that require sustained periods of focusing such as analytical tasks and strategic planning.
 Now, that same agile and flexible mind can actually become a detriment the business.

 The old adage is true, “too much of a good thing is bad”.
-There are times when all entrepreneurs have to focus for extended periods in order to address certain aspects of the business.
+There are times when all entrepreneurs have to focus their attention for extended periods in order to address certain aspects of the business.
 Ignoring or avoiding those tasks will not make them go away, and instead, they may become worse.

 So let’s take a look at some simple tips any entrepreneur can do to help get into the focused mind set.

 Our technology has become both our slave and master of our time.
 In many ways our technology has allowed us to be extremely productive.
 We are more accessible and able to communicate with customer and clients better than ever before.
 Just about all of us use : email, cell phones, texting, instant chat, twitter, Facebook, and of course, the phone on a daily basis.